Specialist Clinical Psychologist, The London Centre Founder BSc (hons), DClinPsy

 Christina Stiels is a registered specialist dietitian.
 She finished her Degree in Nutrition & Dietetics over 10 years ago at the University of Leuven in Belgium.
 Christina has extensive experience of many aspects of dietetics: paediatrics, adults, sports nutrition, mental health and acute inpatient work.
 She has worked within the specialist field of eating disorders throughout her career across a number of different in and out-patient settings.
 Christina also works within a Paediatric NHS setting where she manages complex allergies and intolerances and works to create individualised meal plans according to different pathologies.
 As a specialist dietitian, Christina will guide you to better understand what nutrients your body requires.
 Alongside the team at The London Centre she will work with you to construct an individualised plan to ensure that your body is given the nutrients it demands whilst meeting your overall health or weight goals.
 Anxiety regarding diet and weight can have a huge impact on families, social events and relationships.
 Together, you will set achievable goals and work towards meaningful behaviour change.

-Specialist Dietitian, BSc (hons)
+Occupational Therapist, BSc (hons)